nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 * Move through a tutorial
 * Swipe down to refresh
 * 'Paging' through multiple tutorial pages
-* To acknowledge _ACKNOWLEDGE WHAT?_
+* To acknowledge
 * Reveal delete button

-Use back swipe gesture (_WHICH DIRECTION?_) when a back button is present to enable navigation to previous page/
+Use back swipe gesture when a back button is present to enable navigation to previous page.

 ## Pan
-Use pan gestures to allow users to move elements in any direction  *WHAT DOES PAN MEAN*  For example, moving in any direction through map (Material.io)
+Use pan gestures to allow users to move elements in any direction: for example, moving in any direction through map (Material.io)

 ## Hold and Drag
 Use hold and drag gestures if required (Material.io, iOS Human Interface Guidelines), for example, hold and drag items on to-do list to change order.